VampyrKodi/ParanoidAndroid/README.md

 ParanoidAndroid
 ===============

-ParanoidAndroid source code for Samsung Galaxy Note 10.1 GT-N8013 & GT-N8000
+ParanoidAndroid source code for Samsung Galaxy Note 10.1 GT-N8013 & GT-N8000.

+To Build with my source use the local_manifest.xml file here placed in you build folder's .repo/local_manifests folder.

 Use however you like, just remember to give ME, CyanogenMOD, and ParanoidAndroid credit for our work.